CarrieX6/Self-supervised-EEG-classify/README.md

 # About Dataset

 The SJTU Affective EEG Dataset (SEED) is a collection of EEG datasets provided by BCMI Labs, led by Professor Baoliang Lv.
-The official website of the dataset and the address to obtain it:
+Apply permission of the dataset in:

 http://bcmi.sjtu.edu.cn/~seed